tlswg/tls13-spec/draft-ietf-tls-tls13.md

 records.
 Each sequence number is set to zero at the beginning of a connection and whenever the key is changed.

-The sequence number is incremented after reading or writing each record.
+The appropriate sequence number is incremented by one after reading or writing each record.
-The first record transmitted under a particular set of traffic keys record key MUST use sequence number 0.
+The first record transmitted under a particular set of traffic keys MUST use sequence number 0.

-Sequence numbers do not wrap.
-If a TLS implementation would need to wrap a sequence number, it MUST either rekey ({{key-update}}) or terminate the connection.
+Because the size of sequence numbers is 64-bit, they should not wrap.
+If a TLS implementation would need to wrap a sequence number, it MUST either re-key ({{key-update}}) or terminate the connection.

+Each AEAD algorithm will specify a range of possible lengths for the per-record nonce, from N_MIN bytes to N_MAX bytes of input ({{RFC5116}}).
-The length of the per-record nonce (iv_length) is set to max(8 bytes, N_MIN) for the AEAD algorithm (see {{RFC5116}} Section 4).
+The length of the TLS per-record nonce (iv_length) is set to the larger of 8 bytes and N_MIN for the AEAD algorithm (see {{RFC5116}} Section 4).
 An AEAD algorithm where N_MAX is less than 8 bytes MUST NOT be used with TLS.
 The per-record nonce for the AEAD construction is formed as follows:

-  1. The 64-bit record sequence number is padded to the left with zeroes to iv_length.
+  1. The 64-bit record sequence number is encoded in network byte order and padded to the left with zeros to iv_length.

   2. The padded sequence number is XORed with the static client_write_iv or server_write_iv, depending on the role.